ias-tcd/competitor-matching-web-app/README.md

 You can use ctrl-C to quit the application.

 Any changes made to the source code will mean the docker image must be rebuilt.
 Running `make run` after a change will take care of this.

+# Deployment

+This application is deployed using Docker and GitHub Actions to an AWS EC2 instance.
+You can find the application [here](http://ec2-34-243-132-123.eu-west-1.compute.amazonaws.com/).

 # Useful Commands